Glamorous (song)

-"Glamorous" is a song recorded by American singer Fergie featuring American rapper Ludacris for the former's debut studio album, The Dutchess (2006).
-It was released as the third single from The Dutchess worldwide except for in the United Kingdom, where it served as the second single.
-The song was serviced to mainstream radios on January 23, 2007, and to Rhythmic radios on February 20, 2007, in the United States, through A&M Records, together with will.i.am Music Group and Interscope Records.
+"Glamorous" is a song recorded by American singer Fergie featuring American rapper Ludacris, released on January 23, 2007, through A&M Records, will.i.am Music Group and Interscope Records.
+It was written by Fergie, Ludacris, will.i.am, Elvis Williams and Polow da Don for her debut studio album The Dutchess (2006).
+An airy R&B and pop song, its lyrics center on Fergie staying rooted despite her success and fame of glamour.

-It was written by Fergie, Ludacris, will.i.am, Elvis Williams and Polow da Don; the latter also produced the song.
-"Glamorous" is an airy R&B song that has a slower feel from the album's previous hip hop and dance-tinged singles.
-The lyrics deal with the lead staying rooted despite her success and fame.
-"Glamorous" garnered generally mixed to positive reviews from music critics, who commented on its smooth, generic sound and its lyrics, which have been likened to those of Gwen Stefani's "Luxurious" (2005), Jennifer Lopez's "Jenny from the Block" (2002) and Madonna's "Material Girl" (1985).
+Music critics praised the song's flow and production, but were divided on its lyrical content.
+"Glamorous" achieved commercial success worldwide, topping the Billboard Hot 100 and reaching the top ten in several countries.
+It also became Fergie's third best-selling song in the United States, earning a double platinum certification from the Recording Industry Association of America (RIAA).
+An accompanying music video directed by Dave Meyers features Fergie, her fellow members of the Black Eyed Peas, and Ludacris.

-The song achieved commercial success worldwide, peaking inside the top 10 in several countries, including Australia, Ireland and the United Kingdom.
-"Glamorous" peaked at number one on the Billboard Hot 100 and became Fergie's second number one hit on the chart as a solo artist.
-The song also became her third best-selling song in the United States, amassing sales of over 3,000,000 copies as of August 2012, and earning a double platinum certification by the Recording Industry Association of America (RIAA).
-The music video for "Glamorous" features Fergie in scenes in which she portrays a successful actress and a teenager, acting as flashbacks from her past.
-The song was heavily sampled by Jack Harlow for his 2022 single "First Class", which also went number one on the Billboard Hot 100.
+"Glamorous" experienced a resurgence in 2022, when rapper Jack Harlow sampled the song for his single "First Class", which also topped the Billboard Hot 100, amongst other charts.

-Background
+Recording

 "Glamorous" was written by the artists alongside will.i.am, Elvis Williams and producer Polow da Don. will.i.am, was in charge of the song's arrangement while Ron Fair produced the additional vocals present on the track.
 The song features co-writer Williams, who provided the keys, and Mike Hartnett, who played the guitars.
 The technical work performed on "Glamorous" includes engineering, which was orchestrated principally by Travis Daniels and was assisted by Mack Woodward.
 Tal Herzberg, who has worked the Black Eyed Peas on previous studio recordings, performed additional engineering on the track with the use of Pro Tools.
 Tony Maserati was signed as the principal mix engineer while Ryan Kennedy assisted him at The Record Plant in Hollywood, California.
 The song was finally recorded at Tree Sound Studios in Atlanta, Georgia and The Record Plant in Hollywood, California by "Angry" Mike Eleopoulos.